istio/istio.io/content/en/docs/setup/_index.md

 - To perform a multicluster setup, visit our [multicluster installation documents](/docs/setup/install/multicluster/).

-- To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [mesh expansion guide](/docs/examples/mesh-expansion/).
+- To add VMs or additional containers not running on your mesh's cluster to your existing mesh, see our [VM-related tasks](/docs/examples/virtual-machines/).

 - To add services using sidecar injection, see our [sidecar injection guide](/docs/setup/additional-setup/sidecar-injection/)